DiptarkaRoy/PDF-Data-Extractor/README.md

    ```

 2. **Gmail OAuth Credentials:**
-   * Downlaod your Client Secret JSON file from Google Cloud Console.
+   * Download your Client Secret JSON file from Google Cloud Console.
    * Rename it to `credentials.json` and place it in the project root directory.

 ---